 - Select Users from the Access management menu on the left.

-- Select Add Users.
-The Set User Details screen appears.
+- Select Create Users.
+The Specify user details screen appears.

 - Enter the user name for the new user and other necessary details.